 Q13.
 Our organization operates both youth and adult workforce programs that meet seven of the eight 21CSC Principles.
 Our summer youth employment program serves students who are 15 – 19 years old.
 Must our program be open to people all the way up to age 25 to be eligible for 21CSC membership consideration?
 Do our program participants have to be military veterans under the age of 36 exclusively to qualify for 21CSC membership on this basis?

-Programs within organizations that serve youth and/or veterans within the age range specified (15 to 25 and/or military veterans up to age 35) may be eligible to become a 21CSC member organization, if they also meet the additional 21CSC principles.
+Programs within organizations that serve young adults and/or veterans within the age range specified (15 to 25 and/or military veterans up to age 35.
+Non-military veterans up to age 30 may serve in a supervisory or more advanced/intensive position.) may be eligible to become a 21CSC member organization, if they also meet the additional 21CSC principles.
 Programs within 21CSC member organizations are not required to serve youth and veterans at every age within the age range specified to be considered.
 Organizations may also serve populations that are outside the 21CSC age ranges, however those program activities will not be included with the 21CSC designation.
 Concerning military veterans, all program participants must be under the age of 36.

 Q14.
 What if all of my participants or programs don’t meet the 21CSC Principles?

 Organizations have multiple programs that typically engage a wide variety of participants.
 We expect that many organizations will have some programs and participants that fit 21CSC and others programs and participants that do not.
 You are encouraged to submit a letter of interest for those parts of your organization that fit the 21CSC Principles.